 It’s that time of year again!

 Once a year, at Mattel’s headquarters in El Segundo, they hold their annual holiday tent sale.
-This sale typically runs from Halloween until just before Christmas around the corner from their main building in an adjacent parking lot.
+This sale typically runs from Halloween until just before Christmas.
+The tent is set up in a parking lot around the corner from their main building, close to their other retail store.
 The sale is primarily made up of bulk overstock toy of this year, but occasionally there will be some older items as well.
-If you want to look back at some of my past coverage of this annual event, you can read my original 2011 report here, you can read my 2012 report here and my 2013 report here.
+If you want to look back at some of my past coverage of this annual event,you can read my original 2011 report here, you can read my 2012 report here, my 2013 report here and my 2014 report here.

-Whatever items they put out there they always have a LOT lot of them, like pallets or bins full any given item.
+Whatever items they put out for sale they always have a LOT lot of them, as in pallets or bins full any given item or SKU.
 There are always some oddities like Spanish language talking Elmos, unsold Barbie and Kens, and various other kid’s toys.
 The stock ranges from Fisher Price to MattyCollector.com Adult Collectibles.
-There are new shipmentsto the sale each day and it’s a revolving door of product.
+There are new shipments to the sale each day and it’s a revolving door of product each week.

-But occasionally there will be some collector gold in the mix.
+Occasionally there will be some collector gold in the mix.
 The first year I went to the tent sale was 2006.
 I got an amazing deal on the first waves of Disney/Pixar Cars.
 They had a huge bin of them for $1.00 apiece.
-I was able to get about 20 of them as I pawed through the 3 foot tall bin with 6 mothers.. in 2010 I picked up the 1:24th scale 66 Batcycle for $12.00.
+I was able to get about 20 of them as I pawed through the 3 foot tall bin with 6 mothers also looking for good deals.
+In 2010 I picked up the Hot Wheels 1:24th scale 66 Batcycle for $12.00.
 It was marked $25, but there are always 50% off coupons for the Mattel store floating around.
+Sometimes you can even find some store exclusive items at the sale.

-Previous years there were bins of JLU singles and DSIH singles, pallets of JLU Eclipso and Hawkpeople 6-packs, pallets of deluxe Dark Knight figures, pallets Infinite Heroes 3-packs and as you might imagine… almost the entire Avatar line.
-There’s almost always something from the MattyCollector.com Ghostbusters line on a pallet.
-(There still was this year, but it was in the regular company store and not the tent)
+Previous years there were bins of JLU singles and DSIH singles, pallets of JLU Eclipso and Hawkpeople 6-packs, pallets of deluxe Dark Knight figures, lots of Green Lantern movie product, Man of Steel toys, pallets Infinite Heroes 3-packs and as you might imagine… almost the entire Avatar line.

 This year when I went it felt a little lighter on product… which ultimately is good news for Mattel because that means they had less overstock on products.
 That also may change as they get shipments several times a week so stock will continue to be added.